Russia has the alleged Pixel 3 XL and nothing's stopping this leak train now

 The Pixel headphones also have an @googel.com (note the typo) email address on the label, which makes the leak seem a little more sketchy.
 Our email bounced when we tried emailing that address, so keep that in mind when you're considering the remote possibility that this might be a clever fake.

-The phone that took these pictures has a 12.2MP rear camera with f/1.8 aperture, according to the EXIF data, which is the same as the Pixel 2.
-The EXIF data also points to a 8MP front camera with f/1.8 aperture; it doesn't identify the model of the phone however.
+The phone that took these pictures has a 12.2-megapixel rear camera with f/1.8 aperture, according to the images' EXIF data, which is the same as the Pixel 2.
+The EXIF data also points to a 8-megapixel front camera with f/1.8 aperture.
+It doesn't identify the model of the phone, however.

-Most of his pictures were taken in London, though the included power adapter is common to England, Russia and the EU.

-Then there was the second Pixel XL leak on the very same day: Pictures of the device were tweeted by a separate leaker, Wylsacom, who claimed he found the phone in a taxi.
+Then there was the second Pixel XL leak on the very same day: Pictures of the device were tweeted by a separate leaker, Wylsacom, who claimed they found the phone in a taxi.

 The pictures gave us clear look at the phone's notch (and its sensors) and a look at the phone's settings.
 You can see a reference to the phone's Active Edge feature, which was also on the Pixel 2.

-The leaker also posted other pictures which point to specs like a 1,440x2,960 resolution and a specific Qualcomm processor.
+The leaker also posted other pictures, which point to specs such as a 2,960x1,440-pixel resolution and a specific Qualcomm processor.

-So, what did Eldar Murtazin have to add to these suspiciously similar leaks?
+So, what did Murtazin have to add to these suspiciously similar leaks?

 To start, he says his own Pixel 3 XL shipped with explicit instructions to members of Google's Pixel team about how to keep their device secure outside the office -- something that's both amusingly ironic and lends the leak that much more legitimacy.